Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

-\qdB Based on their experience, the hard to detect faults are related to: \begin{enumerate} \item \textit{data in the database}: the services might perform some analysis on the existing data in the database, then results of the analysis could be used by other services.
+Based on experience of participants, the hard to detect faults collected at Meituan in User Study 2021 and 2023 are related to: \begin{enumerate}[\itshape{AQD2}-1] \item \textit{data in the database}: the services might perform some analysis on the existing data in the database, then results of the analysis could be used by other services.
 In this case, if there exist some dirty/invalid data in the database, it could crash the other processes. \item \textit{associated services}: in order to test the system regarding a business logic, there could be multiple services under test.
 An error might occur in one service (e.g., wrong data saved in database) but the fault might manifest only in other services (e.g., when reading such data, and expecting it to be correct).
-Considering the complexity of the whole system (hundreds of services), locating this kind of faults is hard. \item \textit{dependent frameworks}: to build their platform, they also used software frameworks, and these frameworks might have bugs which could result in errors of their services.
+Considering the complexity of the whole system (hundreds of services), locating this kind of faults is hard. \item \textit{dependent frameworks}: to build their platform, they also used software frameworks, and these frameworks might have bugs which could result in errors of their services. \item \emph{non-functional fault, concurrent faults, and faults relating to extreme scenarios}: such faults could be detected during testing, but it is difficult to reproduce them before locating them. \item \emph{faults relating to non-core business}: it might not be easy to detect faults in implementation of non-core businesses as there typically exist rare tests for them. \item \emph{faults relating to complex computation}: they need to handle complex computation based on business needs.
+But it is impossible for them to test all possibilities as they are way too many.
+Thus, it would be difficult to find the faults existing in the possibilities which have not be tested.

-\item \textit{non-determinate faults}: since some faults occur non-deterministically, it is hard for them to reproduce them and fix them.
+\item \textit{non-deterministic faults}: since some faults occur non-deterministically, it is hard for them to reproduce them and fix them.
 This is a common issue in the testing of complex distributed systems. \item \textit{interaction with external environment}: Meituan's business has close interactions with humans (who are responsible for diverse tasks, e.g., quality inspector, storekeeper) and psychical devices referred as System Actors.
 The testing is performed typically with an assumption that the System Actors operate properly.
 However, when it is not true, then some faults would only be detected once the services are run in production. \end{enumerate}